Shoshone National Forest

 Shoshone National Forest (/ʃoʊˈʃoʊni/ shoh-SHOH-nee) is the first federally protected National Forest in the United States and covers nearly 2500000 acre in the state of Wyoming.
 Originally a part of the Yellowstone Timberland Reserve, the forest is managed by the United States Forest Service and was created by an act of Congress and signed into law by U.S. President Benjamin Harrison in 1891.
 Shoshone National Forest is one of the first nationally protected land areas anywhere.
 Native Americans have lived in the region for at least 10,000 years, and when the region was first explored by European adventurers, forestlands were occupied by several different tribes.
 Never heavily settled or exploited, the forest has retained most of its wildness.
 Shoshone National Forest is a part of the Greater Yellowstone Ecosystem, a nearly unbroken expanse of federally protected lands encompassing an estimated 20000000 acre.

 The Absaroka and Beartooth Mountains are partly in the northern section of the forest.
 The Wind River Range is in the southern portion and contains Gannett Peak, the tallest mountain in Wyoming.
 Yellowstone National Park forms part of the boundary to the west; south of Yellowstone, the Continental Divide separates the forest from its neighbor Bridger-Teton National Forest to the west.
 The eastern boundary includes privately owned property, lands managed by the U.S. Bureau of Land Management and the Wind River Indian Reservation, which belongs to the Shoshone and Arapahoe Indians.
 Custer National Forest along the Montana border is on the northern frontier.
 The Oregon Trail, the 19th century covered wagon route, passes just south of the forest, where broad and gentle South Pass allowed the migrants to bypass the rugged mountains to the north.

-Shoshone National Forest is home to all of the original plant and animal species that were present when explorers such as John Colter and Jim Bridger first visited the region.
-The forest is home to nearly all animal species found in North America, such as Grizzly bear, American black bear, gray wolf, bobcat, cougar, moose, elk, as well as the largest population of bighorn sheep in the contiguous U.S. The streams and waterways in the forest are considered to have some of the best game species fishing opportunities in the U.S. including Yellowstone cutthroat trout.
-More than 1300 mi of hiking trails, 32 campgrounds and adjacent forests and parklands provide numerous recreational opportunities.
-There are four wilderness areas within the forest, protecting more than half of the managed land area from development.
-From sagebrush plains through dense spruce and fir forest to craggy mountain peaks, Shoshone National Forest has a rich biodiversity rarely matched in any protected area.
+Shoshone National Forest is home to all of the original plant and animal species that were present when explorers first visited the region.
+The forest is notably inhabited by nearly all animal species found in North America, such as Grizzly bear, American black bear, gray wolf, bobcat, cougar, moose, and elk.
+Throughout the forest is more than 1300 mi of hiking trails and 32 campgrounds.
+Within the forest there are five wilderness areas, these areas protect more than half of the total area of managed land from development.